wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 0.9.3 =
+Upgrade for minor bug fixes.

 = 0.9.2 =
 Upgrade for several enhanced stat widgets and the ability to edit leaderboard templates!